Alice, Sweet Alice: Release

-The film premiered under the title Communion at the Chicago International Film Festival in the fall of 1976, where it earned a Silver Medal award.
-Columbia Pictures signed on to distribute the film in the United States, and secured a book tie-in by author Frank Lauria, which was eventually published in 1977 by Bantam Books.
+The film was initially considered for major U.S. theatrical distribution by Paramount Pictures and Universal Pictures before ultimately being acquired by Columbia Pictures.
+As part of their distribution deal, Columbia secured a book tie-in by author Frank Lauria, which was eventually published in 1977 by Bantam Books.
 The studio's chief stipulation was that Sole cut a total of three minutes out of the film, to which he agreed.
-However, following a monetary dispute between Columbia and producer Richard Rosenberg, Columbia ultimately dropped the film from their roster.
-In the United Kingdom, Hemdale Film Corporation purchased distribution rights to the film, premiering it in London on September 8, 1977, under its original Communion title.
+However, following a monetary dispute between Columbia and producer Richard Rosenberg, Columbia ultimately dropped the film from its roster.

+In the United Kingdom, Hemdale Film Corporation purchased distribution rights to the film, premiering it in London on September 8, 1977.
+The British Board of Film Classification cut several minutes from the film for its release in the United Kingdom, including a brief cut that shows Alice gripping a kitten by its neck.
+Sole later commented: "The kitten was never harmed at all and it was just the camera angle that made it look so violent."